-Sociology and Economics, before completing his undergraduate studies at The New School, and is now working towards his Masters of Fine Arts at Duke University in Experimental and Documentary Arts.
+Goff studied sociology and economics at Morehouse College before completing his undergraduate studies at The New School and received his MFA from Duke University in Experimental and Documentary Arts.

 In addition to his filmmaking and personal practice, Jon-Sesrie is currently the Museum Specialist for Film at the Smithsonian National Museum of African American History and Culture.